What’s inside this article: 8 tips for parents or caregivers to help their children manage transitions – big or small – more easily.

 The first-then statement is like a contract between you and your child.
 Doing the “then” is contingent upon completing the “first”.

 “First, put your toys in the box, then we will watch a movie”

 “First, eat your supper, then you can play outside”

 “First, it is bath time, then I will read your book”

 “First, pick up your blocks, then you can paint”

-The consistency of the language, overtime, will help your son to understand exactly what is coming next.
-It tells him the sequence of events that are about to happen, without becoming too complicated.
+The consistency of the language, over time, will help your child to understand exactly what is coming next.
+It also concisely tells the sequence of events that are about to happen.

 3. Use A Visual Timer